pravin691983/BikeSharing/README.md

 ## Data in depth

-- We are going to analyze loan datasets,
+- We are going to analyze datasets,
 - The datasets contains details information related of the bike sharing such as year, month, temp, wind speed etc.
 - The dataset comprises of 730 observations of 16 columns.
 Below is a table showing names of the few columns.